delnerow/dindinGo/README.md

 - **Cofrinho**: Represents a savings jar where users can save money and retrieve it when needed.
 - **Despesa**: Represents an expense transaction, capturing details such as name, value, type, date, and frequency.
 - **Receita**: Represents an income transaction with similar properties to Despesa.
-- **Data Persistence**: The application remembers the state of transactions, cofrinho, and corrente between runs by saving data to a file.

-## Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue for any enhancements or bug fixes.

 ## License
 This project is licensed under the MIT License.